AutismCare Nepal Society

 Project Objectives

-To evaluate the implementation and effectiveness of integrated detection and intervention care pathway for neurodevelopmental disability and Autism Spectrum Disorder (ASD) in South Asia with Nepal as a key implementation site
+To evaluate the implementation and effectiveness of integrated detection and intervention care pathway for neurodevelopmental disability and autism in South Asia with Nepal as a key implementation site

 • To administer a questionnaire to all children to rule out autism risk.